bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-04-04-roll-on-four-oclock.md

 What amazes me about people is that they live in such small worlds, the walls which surround their lives are so very close to them, and what happens within that little compound is just as important or emotionally stimulating or anger-arousing as anything on a larger scale.
 For instance, in a pub I go to there’s trouble at the moment because of a mess-up about a Christmas domino handicap – putting new people on the highest handicap because they don’t know them, whereas the regulars think they should be scratch because _they_ don’t know them – and that domino handicap is as important to them as something on a much larger scale is to people in as it were the outside world.
 A lot of my plays are about the energies that can be roused by people just living out their lives, communicating with the people around them, the effects certain events are going to have on them, what their neighbours will say and so on.
 It’s that sort of chemistry on a small scale which can generate the emotional drive and power of a political play.

-_That’s especially true of_ Bangelstein’s Boys _and_ Slattery’s Mounted Foot .
+_That’s especially true of_ Bangelstein’s Boys _and_ Slattery’s Mounted Foot.

 It’s true of those plays, and it’s true of _Kisses at Fifty_, which is about the effect a man’s leaving his wife has on his circle of friends, his pub and everything around him.
 And _Say Goodnight to Your Grandma_ ... it looks so innocent just taking your baby to see your mother-in-law, but what happens is horrifying.
 Then _Jack Point_ was about the political intrigues of replacing an older actor with a younger actor.